sbt/sbt-proguard/README.md

 Scala 3
 ---------------
-Proguard doesn't handle Scala3's tasty files which contain much more information than java's class files.
-Therefor we need to post-process that proguard output jar and remove all tasty files for classes that have been obfuscated.
-To find out which classes have been obfuscated, you must configure the `-mappingsfile` option, e.g. via `Proguard / proguardOptions += ProguardOptions.mappingsFile("mappings.txt")`.
-See the [Scala3 test project](src/sbt-test/proguard/scala3) which is included in the `sbt scripted` tests.
+ProGuard doesn't handle Scala 3's TASTy files, which contain much more information than Java's class files.
+Therefore, we need to post-process the ProGuard output JAR and remove all TASTy files for classes that have been obfuscated.
+To determine which classes have been obfuscated, you must configure the `-mappingsfile` option, e.g., via `Proguard / proguardOptions += ProguardOptions.mappingsFile("mappings.txt")`.
+See the [Scala 3 test project](src/sbt-test/proguard/scala3), which is included in the scripted tests.

 Sample projects